lizhophardt/CFP-Funding-Tool/README.md

-# Gnosis Chain xDai Airdrop Service
+# Gnosis Chain wxHOPR Airdrop Service

-A TypeScript-based REST API service for distributing xDai tokens on Gnosis Chain through hash validation.
-The service validates a secret hash against a preimage and sends xDai to the recipient address if the validation succeeds.
+A TypeScript-based REST API service for distributing wxHOPR tokens on Gnosis Chain through hash validation.
+The service validates a secret hash against a preimage and sends wxHOPR tokens to the recipient address if the validation succeeds.

 ## Features

 - 🔐 **Hash Validation**: Validates SHA-256 hashes against a configured preimage
-- 💰 **Automated Airdrops**: Sends xDai on Gnosis Chain to valid recipients
+- 💰 **Automated Airdrops**: Sends wxHOPR tokens on Gnosis Chain to valid recipients
 - 🚫 **Duplicate Prevention**: Prevents multiple claims with the same hash
 - 🛡️ **Security**: Built-in validation, rate limiting, and error handling
 - 📊 **Status Monitoring**: Real-time service status and balance monitoring